Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 “America has become so polarized that presidential bellwether counties — those that consistently back the national winner, switching between parties in the process — are nearing extinction,” the Journal’s John McCormick wrote.

-The gulf between people who did and didn’t like Trump (groups which often don’t overlap) was also apparent in Trump’s next presentation of the “impossibility” of Biden’s win: that the president-elect “didn’t demonstrate coattails [in] down-ballot races.”
+The gulf between people who did and didn’t like Trump (groups that often don’t overlap) was also apparent in Trump’s next presentation of the “impossibility” of Biden’s win: that the president-elect “didn’t demonstrate coattails [in] down-ballot races.”

 Trump’s made this claim before, arguing on multiple occasions that statistics prevented him from having lost when Republican House and Senate candidates won.
 Except, of course, that there are a lot of reasons that might have happened.